domschoen/akkaserverless-laminar/README.md

 ## Open

-Open http://localhost:30190/ in the browser.
+Open http://localhost:3000 in the browser.

+**Important Note**: If you run akka serverless locally, you to run Chrome by disabling CORS check when working with local URLs

+open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security

 # Developing